greenelab/BioBombe/README.md

 Named after the [mechanical device developed by cryptologists in World War II](https://en.wikipedia.org/wiki/Bombe) to decipher secret messages sent by [Enigma machines](https://en.wikipedia.org/wiki/Enigma_machine), BioBombe is used to decipher hidden signals in gene expression data.
 Inspired by the number-crunching knobs of [Alan Turing's](https://en.wikipedia.org/wiki/Alan_Turing) device, BioBombe serially compresses gene expression input with increasing bottleneck dimensionality and deciphers the learned compressed features using biological network projection approaches.

-In this repository, we serially compress three different gene expression datasets across different bottleneck dimensions (_z_) for five different algorithms.
+In this repository, we serially compress three different gene expression datasets across different bottleneck dimensions (_k_) for five different algorithms.
 We evaluate each algorithm and dimension on a variety of metrics.
 Our goal is to construct reproducible gene expression features with unsupervised learning, and to begin interpreting what these compression features represent using network projection approaches.